abeimler/ecs_benchmark/README.md

 ### Candidates

 #### EntityX by @alecthomas

 > Entity Component Systems (ECS) are a form of decomposition that completely decouples entity logic and data from the entity "objects" themselves.
 The Evolve your Hierarchy article provides a solid overview of EC systems and why you should use them.

 Version: 1.1.2 (Dec 2021)

 #### EnTT by @skypjack

 > EnTT is a header-only, tiny and easy to use library for game programming and much more written in modern C++.

 Version: v3.11.1

 #### Ginseng by @apples

 > Ginseng is an entity-component-system (ECS) library designed for use in games.

-> The main advantage over similar libraries is that the component types do not need to be listed or registered.
+The main advantage over similar libraries is that the component types do not need to be listed or registered.
 Component types are detected dynamically.

-> Any function-like object can be used as a system.
+Any function-like object can be used as a system.
 The function's parameters are used to determine the required components.

 Version: 1.1 (Dec 2021)

 #### mustache by @kirillochnev

 > A fast, modern C++ Entity Component System

 Version: 0.2 (Aug 2022)

 #### OpenEcs by @Gronis

 > Open Ecs is an Entity Component System that uses metaprogramming, cache coherency, and other useful tricks to maximize performance and configurability.
-It is written in c++11 without further dependencies.
+> It is written in c++11 without further dependencies.

 Version: Beta (Apr 2017)

 #### Flecs by @SanderMertens

 > Flecs is a fast and lightweight Entity Component System that lets you build games and simulations with millions of entities.

 Version: v3.1.3

+#### pico_ecs by @empyreanx

+> A collection of cross-platform single header libraries written in C.
+> Pure and simple ECS.

+Version: v2.0.0

 #### _Deprecated_

 I removed [anax](https://github.com/miguelmartin75/anax) and [Artemis-Cpp](https://github.com/matachi/Artemis-Cpp), they are out-of-date and didn't receive any updates in the last time.
 You can still checkout the old versions and branches.